satya-moganti/spring-boot-javamelody/README.md

-##JavaMelody for Spring Boot Example
+= JavaMelody for Spring Boot Example

 This example project demonstrates how to integrate JavaMelody in a Spring Boot web application using our starter package.